sourcekris/pyuncmz/README.md

+#### Deprecated

+I re-wrote this in Golang so native compiled binary releases make actually using this as a tool much simpler.
+See [https://github.com/sourcekris/uncmz](here) for the version that will be supported going forward.

+For binary releases, go directly here: https://github.com/sourcekris/uncmz/releases/latest

 ## uncmz - extractor for Lotus CMZ files

 Probably a proprietary format by Lotus.
 These files are DCL imploded with some basic